-Note: A building consent is required for all Wood Burners and a Code of Compliance must be obtained from the council before first lighting of a fire.
+Note: A building consent is required for all new Wood Burners.
+You will find essential information that you need to know when applying for the building consent here and a Code of Compliance must be obtained from the council before first lighting of a fire.

 All materials adjacent to these heaters must be properly protected by maintaining clearances or by the use of adequate screening.
 On no account should clearances to hot surfaces be altered, protective screens removed, or flue shields air spaces be blocked.

 Most heaters must be regularly cleaned and checked for soundness - the best time for such inspection being Autumn well before the heating season.

 The web page for a national list of authorised domestic wood burners can be found on: www.mfe.govt.nz and type in the Search window 'wood burner'

 Low-combustion burners and/or those that can be turned down to allow them to smoulder overnight do not meet the ministry's standards.

 Heat pumps, heat transfer systems, air conditioners and gas heaters do not require a building consent, but it is advised that a Certificate of Compliance be obtained from the installer.